Almost all software engineers face this dilemma at some point to another in their career path – should I work for a small company or a large one?

 Collaboration and learning opportunities

 Working in a large organization has its set of benefits – think structured environments and highly specialized roles.
-However, these very benefits can become impediments to learning and growth because of their structured nature.
+However, these benefits can become impediments to learning and growth because of their structured nature.
 Reshuffling roles can be a highly bureaucratic process, and you can find yourself doing the same work for eternity.

-The ‘Impact’ appeal
+The ‘impact’ appeal

-While there’s an opportunity to do good work in both large and small organizations, it is a small company that helps you feel the power of impact.
+While there’s an opportunity to do good work in large and small organizations, it is a small company that helps you feel the power of impact.

 It is more likely that the key decision-makers are more available and open to ideas.
-This gives you a platform to express your opinions and demonstrate how and why these ideas will contribute to the organization’s growth story.
+It gives you a platform to express your opinions and demonstrate how and why these ideas will contribute to the organization’s growth story.
 Individual contributions and ideas (irrespective of their scale) matter significantly more in a small organization.

 Given the structure of a smaller organization individuals working here get exposed to a wider variety of job functions.
 Everyone wears more than one hat – from the new developer to the CEO of the company.
 Everyone is at the ground level working and getting their hands dirty and in the process, learning new things almost every single day.
 With exposure to a wider variety of functions becomes more conducive to career growth as you are not only working on a variety of assignments but also on a variety of functions within that role.
-With a broader perspective of the business, it becomes easier to draw up your career path and reach your career goals.
+With a broader business perspective, it becomes easier to draw up your career path and reach your career goals.

 At the end of the day, you need to evaluate what matters most to you – a job or a career.
 If you want the latter, there is no better place than a small organization.
-Apart from the money (which will usually be good as you’re more likely to be critical to a project), you will be rewarded with meaningful and challenging work and an opportunity to contribute directly to the growth of an organization.
+Apart from the money (which will usually be better as you’re more likely to be critical to a project), you will be rewarded with meaningful and challenging work and an opportunity to contribute directly to the growth of an organization.